VictoriaNguyenMD/APCSP_create_task/README.md

 4. Talking about your algorithm

 **What is a good abstraction?**

-Abstration manages complexity.
+Abstraction manages complexity.
 Programming abstractions make it easier to write complex programs.
 1. Original (you wrote it, not your partner)
 2. Functions manage complexity (gets called multiple times, parameter)